gwiam/awt_atoyom/porting_particle_system.md

     - under Process Material create new ParticleProcessMaterial
     - under Draw Passes, under Pass 1 create new particle shape
     - most things need to be eyeballed
+    - set lifetime to 5 seconds like the original
+    - set amout to 75 since the original emission rate is 15 particles/s over a span of 5 seconds

 # Personal notes: